bw0rth/pync/docs/source/getting-started.rst

 Talking To Servers
 ------------------
-By piping data to **pync**'s stdin stream, you can send messages to other servers.
+You can send messages to servers by piping data to **pync**'s stdin stream.

 Send a GET request to an HTTP server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^